tcnjproject/logos/app/frontend/README.md

 ## Javascript implementation of the PRD
 - TODO:
-    - Update the package.json, main.js and index.html files
+    - Create the frontend UI